-- Find out if they have Associate Sales Roles at their company or if their company hires nurses as sales people.
+- Find out if they have associate sales roles at their company or if their company hires nurses as sales people.

-We say in recruiting candidates for job openings, “It only take one candidate to fill a job.”
-This is said because often our clients want five to seven candidates to interview for a position, but we know only one person get’s the job.
-So on the other side of the coin, “It only takes one job for you to get a break into medical sales,” so keep applying to jobs and looking for job postings that may be a fit.
+It only take one candidate to fill a job.
+Often, clients want five to seven candidates to interview for a position, but we know only one person gets the job.
+On the other side of the coin, it only takes one job for you to get a break into medical sales, so keep applying to jobs and looking for job postings that may be a good fit.

 - Keep using job boards and keep looking for pharma or medical sales jobs that may allow a nurse the opportunity for an entry level sales position.
-Look for Associate Sales Positions too.
+Look for associate sales positions too.

 - Utilize MedReps.com to set up job alerts sent directly to you with “Associate Sales Position” and “Medical Sales” as keywords.

 - Be active on LinkedIn and use a professional profile picture that makes you look like a medical sales representative.

 - Reach out to district managers and medical sales people employed by companies you are interested in.

 Though one can make more money as a BSN in a hospital than in an entry level sales job, these positions have excellent sales training programs.
 If you stay with one company for two to three years with top sales, medical device and pharmaceutical sales companies will hop on your resume immediately when you apply to their job openings.

 It is important you select the right B2B sales company.
 You may jump into this sales position and either love it or hate it, but in the end, you will know if you truly want to get into medical sales.
 As a nurse, you can always go back to your hospital job.